How should you open an airway in an unconscious person?

 • Chin down/head up

 Answer: Head Tilt/Chin Lift

-You should open the airway in an adult unconscious adult person by tilting their head and lifting the chin up.
+You should open the airway of an unconscious adult by tilting their head and lifting the chin up.
 Here’s why…

 The head-tilt chin-lift is a simple and reliable method of opening the airway in any person.

-Once that’s secured, start to perform the maneuver by tilting the head backwards.
-You can do this by applying downward pressure to forehead while lifting the chin up [WATCH VIDEO BELOW].
+Once that’s secured, start to perform the procedure by tilting the head backward.
+You can do this by applying downward pressure to the forehead while lifting the chin up.

 This maneuver is used on victims who may have a spinal injury or neck problem.
-Perform this maneuver by placing the index and middle fingers to physically push the back of the lower jaw upwards while their thumbs push down on the chin to open the mouth [WATCH VIDEO BELOW].
+Perform this maneuver by placing the index and middle fingers to physically push the back of the lower jaw upwards while their thumbs push down on the chin to open the mouth.